codyklr/M3U8-Scraper/README.md

 <br> <br>
 Originally requested by `u/zackcase1`[^2]

-[^1]: This is only important if you have a custom location, otherwise chromedriver will be included in this repo.
+[^1]: I have already included chromedriver versions 96 and 97 in this repo, this is only important if you have a custom location.
 If the version is incorrect you may have to download the correct version via https://chromedriver.chromium.org/downloads
 [^2]: https://www.reddit.com/r/programmingrequests/comments/ru0is0/15_help_me_with_a_scraping_project/